Full Bio

 Her body of work has been recognized with a variety of awards during her career.
 Her first feature screenplay, Nobody’s Fool, won the Special Jury Award at the Houston International Film Festival.
 Since then she has been honored with multiple Writers Guild Awards, Emmy and Golden Globe nominations, the Humanitas Prize for Outstanding Story Editing, the Inter-Guild Merit Award and the Women’s International Film & Television Showcase Screenwriter of the Year Award.

-Another story, “Little Egypt,” appears in the noir collection, LAst Resort, and was praised by Los Angeles Review of Books Editor-in-Chief Boris Dralyuk, as “a firecracker of a tale…the ending is perfect and gut-wrenching.”
+Another story, “Little Egypt,” appears in Made-in-LA: Hollywood Adjacent, Volume 6, and was praised by Los Angeles Review of Books Editor-in-Chief Boris Dralyuk, as “a firecracker of a tale…the ending is perfect and gut-wrenching.”
 It was selected by the American Library Association Book Club as recommended reading during Short Story Month.

-A tenured professor at USC’s School of Cinematic Arts, Georgia created the first undergraduate television thesis at an American university.
-Her work has been profiled in a number of academic publications, including Women Who Run The Show: How a Brilliant and Creative New Generation of Women Stormed Hollywood; Creating the TV Drama Series (first and second editions); and Television’s Second Golden Age, “the return of the serious, literary, writer-based drama.”
+Appointed to the tenured faculty at USC’s School of Cinematic Arts, Georgia created the first undergraduate television thesis at an American university.
+Her work has been profiled in Women Who Run The Show: How a Brilliant and Creative New Generation of Women Stormed Hollywood; and Television’s Second Golden Age, “the return of the serious, literary, writer-based drama.”

-She has guest lectured at the American Film Institute, Academy of Television Arts & Sciences, Paley Center for Media, Humanitas Institute Master Writers Seminars, the Banff International Television Festival, the Melbourne National Screenwriting Conference, Australian Film Institute and Bouchercon, the international writers conferences in Toronto and San Diego.
+She has guest lectured at the American Film Institute, Academy of Television Arts & Sciences, Paley Center for Media, Humanitas Institute Master Writers Seminars, the Banff International Television Festival, the Melbourne National Screenwriting Conference, Australian Film Institute and Bouchercon, the international writers’ conferences in Toronto, New Orleans and San Diego.
+Selected for the National Speaker’s Bureau of Sisters-in-Crime, she has been a co-panelist at Mystery Writers of America events with author/screenwriters, Megan Abbott, T. Jefferson Parker, and Attica Locke.

-She is past Executive Vice-President of the Writers Guild Foundation Board of Trustees, Women in Film and PEN USA West.
-She has served as a judge for the MWA Edgar® Awards, the WGA Awards, and the annual Voice Awards which recognize film and television that educate the public about mental health, addiction and recovery.
+Georgia has served as Executive Vice-President of the Writers Guild Foundation Board of Trustees, Women in Film and PEN USA West.
+She was also a judge for the MWA Edgar® Awards, the WGA Awards, and the annual Voice Awards which recognize film and television that educate the public about mental health, addiction and recovery.

-A cum laude UCLA graduate, she started her career as a journalist with American Film magazine where she profiled independent filmmakers, Robert Altman, Frank Oz, Joan Tewkesbury, Bill Benenson and Paul Mazursky.
+A UCLA cum laude graduate, she started her career as a journalist with American Film magazine where she profiled independent filmmakers, Robert Altman, Frank Oz, Joan Tewkesbury, Bill Benenson and Paul Mazursky.
 Her cover story on Boulevard Nights documented the filming of the first major studio drama exploring Chicano life in the barrio.
+Born in the Illinois heartland, Georgia came of age in the San Francisco Bay area and the wilds of Los Angeles.

 In The Beginning